tomekent/portfolio/content/home/people.md

 weight = 68  # Order that this section will appear.

 title = "Researchers"
-subtitle = "Current research students that I supervise or have previously supervised.
-If you are interested in joining me feel free to send me an email."
+subtitle = "Research students that I have supervised over the years."

 [content]
   # Choose which groups/teams of users to display.